 NOTHING

-empty page is the void that opens for us.
+he empty page is the void that opens for us.

 It creates a space where we belong.
 The emptiness of the page is unoriginated, uncreated, unformed.
 So are we.